PaloAltoNetworks/aws-transit-vpc/documentation/quick-rebuild-doc.md

 # Rebuild Transit and Subscriber Environments

 This document helps in rebuilding the Transit and Subscriber environments.
-Rebuilding of setup involves destroying of existing environments and setting it up from scratch.
+The rebuilding of setup involves destroying of existing environments and setting it up from scratch.
 Follow the below process to rebuild the environment quickly.

 ## Destroy Subscriber Environment